OumaCavin/Jeseci-Smart-Learning-Academy/README.md

 ---

-**Made with ❤️ by Cavin Otieno using JAC's native AI-powered development ecosystem**
+**Made with ❤️ by Cavin Otieno using JAC's native AI-powered development ecosystem with Neo4j graph intelligence**